-Real-Time Energy Market Charge/Credit For Demand Response Resources – For each Market Participant for each settlement interval, the ISO shall calculate a charge or credit to the Market Participant for its net purchases from or sales to the Real-Time Energy Market associated with Demand Response Resources.
-The charge or credit shall be equal to the sum of the Market Participant’s Location-specific Real-Time Demand Reduction Obligation Deviations for that settlement interval multiplied by the Real-Time Locational Marginal Prices.
+Real-Time Energy Market Charge/Credit For Demand Response Resources – For each Market Participant for each settlement interval, the ISO shall calculate a charge or credit to the Market Participant for its net purchases from or sales to the Real-Time Energy Market associated with Demand Response Resources The charge or credit shall be equal to the sum of the Market Participant’s Location-specific Real-Time Demand Reduction Obligation Deviations for that settlement interval multiplied by the Real-Time Locational Marginal Prices.
 Such charges and credits shall be allocated on an hourly basis to Market Participants based on their pro rata share of the sum of all Market Participants’ Real-Time Load Obligation, excluding the Real-Time Load Obligation incurred at all External Nodes, and excluding Real-Time Load Obligation incurred by Storage DARDs.

 (i) Day-Ahead and Real-Time Congestion Revenue – For each settlement interval, the ISO will determine the total revenues associated with transmission congestion on the New England Transmission System.
 To accomplish this, the ISO will perform calculations to determine the following.
 The Day-Ahead Congestion Revenue shall equal the sum of all Market Participants’ Day-Ahead Energy Market Congestion Charge/Credits.
 The Real-Time Congestion Revenue shall equal the sum of all Market Participants’ Real-Time Energy Market Deviation Congestion Charge/Credits.